electheo/CTF-writeups/PicoCTF/SSTI1/writeup.md

 When placing any plaintext within these braces, the error dissapears and completely blank HTML page is returned when the form is executed.

-Based on the error returned, it might be possible that this application is a Flask application, see: https://www.digitalocean.com/community/tutorials/how-to-handle-errors-in-a-flask-application.
+Based on the error returned, i thought it might be possible that this application is a Flask application, see: https://www.digitalocean.com/community/tutorials/how-to-handle-errors-in-a-flask-application based searching the error text in Google.

 To confirm server side execution ability, we sent {{7*7}} which resulted in the page showing me the numbers 49.
 This implies that anything we place within the double curly braces can be evaluated.